iricge/Microsoft-todolist-clone/README.md

 ## Microsoft Todolist Clone

-I have cloned Microsoft Todolist with pure HTML, CSS, JAVASCRIPT 🦾 At this moment it's on demo , I have created a list that show what feature with be added 👏
+I have cloned Microsoft Todolist with pure HTML, CSS, JAVASCRIPT 🦾 right now it's on demo , I have created a list for feture features 👏

 ### Features 📈 :